makerdao/mkr-mcd-spec/cdp-core.md

 -   Save off the current `<vat>`,
 -   Check if either (i) this step does not need admin authorization or (ii) we are authorized to take this step,
--   Check that the `Vat.invariant` holds, and
+-   Check that the `Vat.check` holds, and
 -   Roll back state on failure.

 **TODO**: Should every `notBool isAuthStep` be subject to `Vat . live`?